 I have been writing quite a bit of C code for the past few months, I never really thought that it was that different from C++.
 Boy, was I wrong.
 There are many differences, and in some sense, I found C a lot more fun.

 One of the differences that had me really surprised is the lack of a boolean data type.
-Prior to the 1999 standard of C (C99), The C programming language didn’t have a boolean data type.
+Prior to the 1999 standard of C (C99), the C programming language didn’t have a boolean data type.
 The reason for that is because they didn’t specifically need it.
-They just used good ol’ integers or characters, basically anything that can be used with value 0 for false and any other value for true.
+They just used good ol’ integers and characters, basically anything that can be used with value 0 for false and any other value for true.
 In the end, everything is stored as bytes in memory.
 (Check the bonus at the end of the article)

-If you didn’t include it, you’d have to use _Bool for a boolean, 1 for true, and 0 for false.
+If you didn’t include it, you’d have to use _Bool

 Part of the stdbool.h header (C99)